 In this last module, learn about Environments in the Power Platform, and how to do administration of Flows and PowerApps in your organization.
 Reporting and admin alerts are covered, as well as special Flow actions relating to the admin of these systems.

-2 days of class, live online.
+2 days of class, interactive online.

 Class lab files to work through each day